Skip to main content

 • If you have the hidden property set to true, you won't see those metrics or dimensions anywhere in the UI.
 Make sure you remove the hidden property or set it to false if you want those metrics to show up in the UI.

-# This metric won't show up in the UI because hidden is set to true- name: number_of_orders field_type: measure type: count_distinct sql: ${order_id} description: "The unique number of orders placed" value_format_name: decimal_0 hidden: yes
+# This metric won't show up in the UI because hidden is set to true- name: number_of_orders field_type: measure type: count_distinct sql: ${order_id} description: "The unique number of orders placed" value_format_name: decimal_0 hidden: true

 Where do I go from here?#